imixs/imixs-process-manager/README.md

 | gloria  | IMIXS-WORKFLOW-Author  | password |
 | skipper | IMIXS-WORKFLOW-Author  | password |

-You can add additional accounts or change the default account later, by updated the files "_sampleapp-roles.properties_" and "_sampleapp-users.properties_".
+You can add accounts or change the default account later, by updating the files "_sampleapp-roles.properties_" and "_sampleapp-users.properties_".
 You can also configure a different custom security realm (e.g. LDAP or Database).

 You will find more information about the security concept in the [Imixs-Workflow Deployent guide](https://www.imixs.org/doc/deployment/index.html).